A widely used hotspot finder app has been found to be guilty of exposing Wi-Fi network passwords for more than two million networks.

 The leaked records contained the Wi-Fi network name, the exact location of the network, and the unencrypted network password stored in plain text.

-This is a serious privacy invasion since the app didn’t require the permission of network owners, making the networks vulnerable to unauthorized access.
+This is a serious invasion to user’s internet privacy since the app didn’t require the permission of network owners, making the networks vulnerable to unauthorized access.

 What could be the repercussions of such a breach?